 A recent study evaluated the effects of fermented milk containing the bacteria Lactococcus lactis on the skin of young women.
 After consuming fermented milk for four weeks, the skin was significantly better hydrated and cheek rose smoother.

 The gut-skin connection

-One of the most amazing recent discoveries is how many microbes in the body communicate.
+One of the most amazing recent discoveries is how microbes in the body communicate.
 Each species uses its own “language” that can only be understood by that specific bacteria.
-But there is also a “general language” understood by all bacteria species.
+But there is also a “general language” understood by all species.

+This way both the good and bad bacteria can coordinate their activities.
 The body is literary covered in bacteria.
 For example…

 - on the inner elbows, over 2000 bacteria species